- About 1 in 10 people have dyslexia.

 What are the symptoms of dyslexia?

-- difficulty pronouncing words
+- difficulty pronouncing some words

-However, many people with dyslexia are very creative, or gifted in areas such as the arts, computing or sports.
+Many people with dyslexia are very creative, or gifted in areas such as the arts, computing or sports.

 What causes dyslexia?